Book – Get Out of Your Own way

 Get Out of Your Own Way

-Most of the time it is us than others who get in our own way and deprive ourselves of the good life we often think about.
+Most of the time, we, then others, get in our way and deprive us of the good life we often think about.

 About the Book –